TradingView

 To delete a custom time frame, just click the trash can icon next to that time frame in the dropdown menu.

 Tip: Make sure you set your chart time zone to the same as the exchange time zone so that your times on the chart reflect the same times as the exchange.
-We have a complete guide on how to change the time zone on Tradingview charts you can read to learn about the process and understand what time zones to use.
+We have a complete guide on how to change the time zone on TradingView charts you can read to learn about the process and understand what time zones to use.

 Custom Tick And Second Time Frames Are Not Allowed

 It is important to note that when you are creating custom time frames, you will notice that there is no option in the type menu for tick or second intervals.
-This means that Tradingview does not allow you to create custom time frames using ticks or seconds, so stick to minute intervals and above.
+This means that TradingView does not allow you to create custom time frames using ticks or seconds, so stick to minute intervals and above.

 Using Range Charts As Your Time Frame